 An MRI or Magnetic Resonance Imaging Scan can give a very clear picture of the structure of the spine, there by allowing your surgeon to look at the nerves, bones and soft tissues of your spine.
 The scan is extremely sensitive, but is only useful when the findings are interpreted in conjunction with a full history of the spinal condition and a thorough examination.

 CT images show bones, their shape, position and anatomy.
-CT (sometimes called CAT) scanners use radiation (X-rays) to form an image and can be used in conjunction with MRI scans for diagnosis and when planning an operation.
+CT (sometimes called CAT) scanners use radiation (X-rays) to form an image and can be used in conjunction with MRI scans for both making a diagnosis and for planning an operation.

 The MRI Scan uses magnetic and radio waves, meaning that there is no exposure to X-rays or any other damaging forms of radiation.
 Radio waves stronger than the magnetic field of the earth are then sent through the body.
 This affects the body’s atoms, forcing the electrons into a different position.
 As they move back into place they send out radio waves of their own.
 The scanner picks up these signals and a computer turns them into a picture.